Learn some Earth Day Fun Facts For Kids of all ages! We're sharing the history of the holiday along with other fun trivia questions.

 - Over 25% of our coral reefs have been destroyed.

-Earth Day is a great way to help planet Earth as well as a fun time to spend the special day with family and friends.
-We have many different earth day projects that will be fun for the whole family this Earth Day but especially for kids.
+Celebrating Earth Day not only supports our planet but also offers a fun opportunity to spend quality time with family and friends.
+We have many different Earth Day projects that will be fun for the whole family this Earth Day but especially for kids.
 Check out these fun Earth Day Activities!

 Earth Day Crafts

-We have a number of different crafts that are great for Earth Day with the Globe, Earth, Recyclables, Bird Feeders and so much more!
+We have several different crafts that are great for Earth Day with the Globe, Earth, Recyclables, Bird Feeders and so much more!
 For example, here are the top three.

 Earth Day Printables